-Generally, the amounts in these recipes will stuff a medium- to large-sized turkey for a family gathering.
-As a general rule of thumb, use a third to half the recipe to stuff a chicken or to roast separately in a pan to serve with pork.
+Note: Generally, the amounts in these recipes will stuff a medium- to large-size turkey for a family gathering.
+As a rule of thumb, use a third to half the recipe to stuff a chicken or to roast separately in a pan to serve with pork.
 To roast separately from the turkey, butter a suitably sized baking pan, spoon the mixture in, and smooth the top.
 Bake at 350 degrees F for 45 to 60 minutes, until the top is crispy.

 This recipe is a version of a traditional American recipe.
-Like many recipes for stuffing, the original recipe contained apples, but as apples are a higher carb fruit, we have substituted cranberries, which have the dual effect of making the stuffing lower carb than the regular recipe and also adding a little extra seasonal color and flavor.
+Like many recipes for stuffing, the original recipe contained apples, but as apples are a higher-carb fruit, we have substituted cranberries, which have the dual effect of making the stuffing lower carb than the regular recipe and also adding a little extra seasonal color and flavor.

-Makes 15 (1/2-cup) servings
+Yields 15 (1/2-cup) servings

 Per serving: 7.0 grams carbs, 2.8 grams fiber, 18 grams total fat, 26 milligrams cholesterol, 7 grams protein, 120 milligrams sodium, 216 calories

 And you'll see personalized content just for you whenever you click the My Feed .